 On Day Four, several of us stayed up till sunrise where I led a Burning Man style outing to my tent platform.
 It was a shining moment of selling a vision,, delegating, prepping goodies, sharing wisdom, and taking photos.
 The day after the retreat ended, Eamon Armstrong and I recorded a podcast.
 I was proud of the experience we created.
 It felt like summer was finally beginning.
 Like Azure had finally arrived.
 A big sigh of relief.
 We had built the community we had imagined months before.
 I’ll never forget those moments of singing Benjamin’s songs together in the hall.

-It felt like an ego death of One Nation.
-The “4am on the playa” moment we liked to quip about when things started getting a little weirder and unknown.
 Though during the retreat I had experienced a surge of interest and clarity in inviting select people to Azure for experiences in August, in the gooey integration soup of the ensuing week I received an invitation to participate in a unique ritual in Mexico and decided that was my highest excitement.
 But not before getting to play a few more days of host to our fellow retreat travelers.
 Lying on the banks of the Gila, laughing till my thorax hurt as we personified the mating rituals of the local turkey vultures.

 All in all the retreat was a beautiful high note to end on.
 This was Jazmin and Mylees’s gift.
-Before I left, with our intention to simplify from seven different projects to doing just one thing right, we decided to retire Civilization Redesign for the time being.
+Before I left, with our intention to simplify from seven different projects to doing just one thing right (Political Rise Magazine), we decided to retire Civilization Redesign for the time being.
 Azure was stable up and running.
 So it was seamless for me to transition out of the org.
 My work done.
 At least until October, when I was planning on returning.
 I booked my Mexico flights such that I’d still come back to New Mexico for a few days before heading to New York.
 The morning of my flight, I wondered if there was a chance I might change my plans, and just in case I should pack as if I might not make it back until October.